 All our students work together.
-We don’t separate male from female, nor do we separate the different levels of students.
+Nor do we separate the different levels of students.
 We all have something to learn from each other and working together allows us to improve our own skills and help our fellow students improve as well.

 Do I need prior martial arts/weapons handling experience?

-Do I need to be a certain level of physical fitness?
+Do I need to be at a certain level of physical fitness?

 You do not need to be at a specific fitness level to participate in the classes at our school.
 As you practice, the act of practicing will help you to improve your fitness levels.

-While participating in our classes you will work out your whole body, but more importantly you will also workout your mind.
+While participating in our classes you will work out your whole body, but more importantly, you will also work out your mind.
 Our instructors are able to work with students of all fitness levels and tailor the curriculum to their level to help push them, but not hurt them.
-Studying the martial arts is a workout that is a lot of fun, trains muscle groups in a useful activity and is more fun than walking on a treadmill watching Oprah.
+Studying martial arts is a workout that is a lot of fun, trains muscle groups in useful activity, and is more fun than walking on a treadmill watching Oprah.

 How do I use my Groupon voucher?

-Now that you have the Groupon, you can go to the schedule and pick the class that you want to try.
-You can use the Groupon for one type of class, or you can use the Groupon as a ‘Taste Tester’ of the different classes we offer at D.E.M.A.S.
+Now that you have a Groupon, you can go to the schedule and pick the class that you want to try.
+You can use your Groupon for one type of class, or you can use the Groupon as a ‘Taste Tester’ of the different classes we offer at D.E.M.A.S.
 Only one Groupon per person.
 If you find that you enjoy our classes and our school we will get you signed up for regular classes.